groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/image/pptx.en.md

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: "Signing Other Document Formats with Image using Java"
+    title: "Other supported Image signatures for Java"
     content: |
-        Java Image signatures management API for documents and images.
-Add Image signatures to some of the popular file formats as stated below.
+        "You can also sign Pptx with other signature types.
+Please see the list below."
     format: